JasterV/cool-data-structures/README.md

 ![hash map](assets/hash_map.jpeg)

-    This is diagram does not represent a HashSet but a HashMap
+    This diagram does not represent a HashSet but a HashMap